canvasxyz/canvas-docs/docs/intro.md

 From the frontend, users can log in to Canvas apps with a crypto wallet like Metamask, by signing a temporary session key stored in the browser.
 We give you [React hooks](https://www.npmjs.com/package/@canvas-js/hooks) to make [setting this up easy](./docs/tutorial/writing-a-canvas-frontend).

-In the future, we'll also provide a non-crypto native way to log in with your email that preserves strong security guarantees.
+## Building a Canvas App

-To learn more, you can [read about the technology](./docs/about), or [build your first Canvas app in 5 minutes](./docs/tutorial/writing-a-canvas-contract).
+To get started, you can [build your first Canvas app!](./docs/tutorial/writing-a-canvas-contract).